 Credit Cards & Cash Advances

-Additionally, there are credit card companies that offer an online advance for customers if you need some quick short-term funding.
-However, these cash advance loans have incredibly high-interest rates, and you typically need to repay them in one lump sum to avoid steep fees, so we advise that you only use them as a last resort.
+Additionally, there are credit card companies that offer an online advance for customers if they need some quick short-term funding.
+However, these cash advance loans have incredibly high interest rates, and you typically need to repay them in one lump sum to avoid steep fees, so we advise that you only use them as a last resort.

 A Word From CreditNinja

-- Using money from your savings account or emergency fund
+- Using money from savings or an emergency fund.

-- Asking a trusted friend or close family member for a short-term loan
+- Asking a trusted family member or friend.

 Want to learn more about online loans, credit scores, and making the most of your budget?
 Check out the CreditNinja blog dojo for tons of free financial articles, loan calculators, and more!